 - an email address

-- details of your income, savings and housing costs
+- details of your income, savings, investments, housing and any childcare costs

 - details of your health condition.